jaykar-umang/DEMO/README.md

 # DEMO
-this is my first repository.
+this is my first git repository. author:-umang singh